Muhammad Javed Abbasi: Early life and education

-Abbasi was born on 6th April 1967.He received his early education from Islamabad and later did LLM from England where he studied In the University of Sheffield.Then he came to back Pakistan in 1999 and practised law for 3 years until he joined politics in 2002 and became the District Nazim Abbottabad the same year.
+Abbasi was born on 6 April 1967 to a Dhund Abbasi family.
+He received his early education from Islamabad and later did LLM from England where he studied In the University of Sheffield.
+Then he came to back Pakistan in 1999 and practised law for 3 years until he joined politics in 2002 and became the District Nazim Abbottabad the same year.

 Political career

-He was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (N) in 2015 Pakistani Senate election.
+He was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (N) in the 2015 Pakistani Senate election.